isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 ^ Singaporeans who qualify for WY2020 WIS after October 2020 but before 31 December 2021 will receive the WSP in the month that they become eligible for WY2020 WIS<br><br>
 	<u>Mode of Payment:</u><br><br>
 The WSP will be given to eligible Singaporeans in the same way as their WIS payments – direct crediting to their bank account, or cheque sent to their NRIC address for those who do not have a bank account registered for cash payments from the Government.
 Payments by cheque take up to 2 weeks longer compared to bank crediting.<br><br>
 WIS recipients who did not provide their bank account details previously are encouraged to do so to receive their payments earlier.
-They can do so at <a href="https://workfare.gov.sg/">workfare.gov.sg</a> (using Singpass).<br><br>
+They can do so at <a class="hyperlink" href="https://workfare.gov.sg/">workfare.gov.sg</a> (using Singpass).<br><br>
 If the update of payment request is submitted after the 14th of the month, it will be effective in the following month.
 <br><br></details>